Instructor Category: Farrar Williams

 “In AP World History: Modern, students investigate significant events, individuals, developments, and processes from 1200 to the present.
 Students develop and use the same skills, practices, and methods employed by historians: analyzing primary and secondary sources; developing historical arguments; making historical connections; and utilizing reasoning about comparison, causation, and continuity and change over time.
 The course provides six themes that students explore throughout the course in order to make connections among historical developments in different times and places: humans and the environment, cultural developments and interactions, governance, economic systems, social interactions and organization, and technology and innovation.”

-Through the themes, this course emphasizes the big picture of world history since medieval times.
-However, to find success in interpreting and analyzing historical sources, students must retain information and be able to call upon enough specific details about that history.
-My goal is to help students find that fluency with facts and then to lead them to practice those interpretation skills with discussion and reflection.
+Through its themes, this course emphasizes the big picture of world history since the Middle Ages.
+However, to succeed in interpreting and analyzing historical sources, students must retain information and be able to draw on sufficient specific details about that history.
+My goal is to help students build fluency with facts and then lead them to practice their interpretation skills through discussion and reflection.
 Students who take the AP exam can receive college credit for this course.

 Course Structure